-- Coupe and convertible available this summer in U.S. and fall in Europe
+Coupe and convertible available this summer in the U.S. and fall in Europe

 GENEVA – With Corvette Racing in its DNA, the all-new 2017 Corvette Grand Sport is a pure expression of the car’s motorsports-bred pedigree.
 It was introduced today at the Geneva International Motor Show.